 In addition, reflect on your health profile.
-Do you experience any body irritation?
+Do you experience any irritation in your body?
 Breathing concerns?
 Issues with your body weight?
 Changes in hearing or vision?
 All these factors can trigger an increase in anxiety.

 Interestingly, the onset for GAD is typically later than it is for other anxiety disorders with the median age at 30 years old.

 We often see women who report the onset of symptoms after a stressful trigger or challenging relational change.